HNA Technology Investments Holdings: Banking

 In 2009, ACS deployed 100,000 ACR38 Smart Card Readers for the implementation of an online home banking project in an East Asian country.
 The project involved ACS's cooperation with the country's local bank and telecommunication company, to integrate ACS smart card technologies into VoIP-enabled desktop phones that customers used to access online banking services at home.

 In 2009, ACS also received over 60,000 orders of ACR30 Smart Card Readers from Hong Kong banks.
 This banks were complying with the Hong Kong secure e-banking project, which entailed using the Hong Kong Identity Card.
 Following Hong Kong Monetary Authority (HKMA) guidelines that took effect in July 2005, these banks employed two-factor authentication tools, like e-Cert, for high-risk online banking transactions.
 The Bank of America (Asia), BOC Credit Card (International) Limited, Bank of China (Hong Kong), Chiyu Banking Corporation Limited, Nanyang Commercial Bank, Bank of Communications (Hong Kong Branch), The Bank of East Asia, CITIC Ka Wah Bank and Dah Sing Bank all used ACS's ACR30 to read smart ID cards embedded with Hong Kong Post e-Cert.

 Access control

-In 2011, ACS was chosen as a smart card reader supplier for a solution intended to secure US embassies worldwide.
+In 2011, ACS was chosen as a smart card reader supplier for a service intended to secure US embassies worldwide.
 The US Department of State (DoS) had initiated a tender for a reader to secure physical and logical networks for embassy employees.
 Partnered with one of the bidders, ACS proposed the ACR3801 Smart card reader, a TAA-compliant, FIPS 201‒certified PC-linked reader.
 These standards enabled the ACR3801 to meet the security challenges presented by the DoS.

 ACS also participated in the security enhancement project set up by the World Olympians Association (WOA) for the 2008 Beijing Olympics.
 ACS provided ACOS3 Microcontroller Smart Cards to identify around 4,000 guests, and ACR88 Handheld PIN-Pad Readers to read the smart cards.
 ACS partnered with Artemis Solutions Group (ASG), which specialized in providing a complete credential management system for attendees of the Olympic Reunion Center (ORC).